takula-tech/nita-obel/docs/designs/draft.md

           `Invoke System via event on the fly`
         - Helps workload peak

-        - function call cannot remeber thecall stack with class scope, still not easy to shared the variables cross object boundary
         -  what if we need to get something returned from the system ?
            - await helps here ? -> No unfortunately
            - await will break the ordering constraint between systems